We want to help you to understand health insurance so you can make the most of your health plan.

 Rehabilitation Services: Healthcare services that help a person keep, get back, or improve skills and functioning for daily living that have been lost or impaired because a person was sick, hurt, or disabled.
 These services may include physical and occupational therapy, speech-language pathology, and psychiatric rehabilitation services in a variety of inpatient and/or outpatient settings.

 Reinsurance: Insurance obtained by a carrier from another company to protect itself against part or all the losses incurred in the process of honoring the claims of members or policyholders.
-Also referred to as "stop loss" insurance.
+Also referred to as "stop loss insurance."
 The coverage may apply to an individual claim or to all claims during a specified period for an individual enrollee.

 Rescission of Coverage: A health plan is voided by the insurer, and the subscriber (member) could be responsible for any medical claims made against the health plan.
 Recession of coverage is prohibited except in cases of fraud.